deaktator/deaktator.github.io/_posts/2015-08-14-why-arent-we-made-to-use-more-of-our-brains.md

 An example of this might be:

 $$ p\left( { x }_{ 1 },{ x }_{ 2 },{ x }_{ 3 } \right) =p\left( { x }_{ 1 } \right) p\left( { { x }_{ 2 } } \mid { x }_{ 1 } \right) p\left( { { x }_{ 3 } } \mid { x }_{ 1 },{ x }_{ 2 } \right) $$

+which means that the probability of the three events co-occurring is the same as the probability of the first event occurring times the probability that the second event occurs assuming the first occurred times the probability that the third event occurs assuming the first two events occurred.

 Now, we know what the **ADE** in **MADE** stand for in the paper title, and it's time to expound upon the **M**, which is the real meat of the paper. **M**, as the title